 - Put an ice pack on the area right after you injure it.

-- DO NOT move your arm.
+- Do not move your shoulder.

 - Keep your arm close to your body.